SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 ### Retrieving Secrets

 The `Get-Secret` cmdlet is used to retrieve secrets.
-The `-Name` parameter is mandatory and retreives the secret associated with that name.
+The `-Name` parameter is mandatory and retrieves the secret associated with that name.
 The returned object will either be a PSCredential or SecureString.